dortiz5/ihealth-pinns-workshop/README.md

 #### 3. Creating a conda environment
 **Make sure you have conda installed**.
 This project has been package with a [`pinn-ihealth-tutorial.yml`](pinn-ihealth-tutorial.yml) to create and install the `python3` environment.

-In windows you have open the *Anaconda Prompt*, in macOS the *terminal application* and in Linux, a *terminal* window.
-Then, type the following code:
+From within the root directory `ihealth-pinns-workshop/`, open the *Anaconda Prompt* n _Windows_, and *terminal* in macOS and Linux.
+Then, run the following code:

 ```
 conda env create -f pinn-ihealth-tutorial.yml